-Fred and I belonged to the same Synagogue.
-We were both involved in local musical theatre productions, but had never crossed paths.
+Fred and I belonged to the same synagogue.
+We were both involved in local musical theater productions, but had never crossed paths.
 Instead of randomly meeting at High Holy Day services like many Jewish men and women might, we were divinely united to sing "You Gotta Have Heart" for a temple fundraiser variety show.

 Fred had red hair with accompanying adorable freckles.
 He had a sparkle in his smile, eyes that beamed with each playful thought, and a uniquely infectious laugh that made me melt from the inside out.
 For many weeks we rehearsed and kibitzed getting to know each other while sharing our love for creating and performing.
-We harmonized so beautifully that it didn't take long before we had a 'heart on' for each other and he asked me out.
+We harmonized so beautifully that it didn't take long before we had a "heart on" for each other and he asked me out.

-Fred and I were two peas in a musical theatre pod, sharing not only our love for theatre, but for stand-up comedy, food (from knishes to Thai to his incredible lemon chicken), movies, music, witty conversation — and ultimately for each other.
+Fred and I were two peas in a pod, sharing not only our love for theater, but for stand-up comedy, food (from knishes to Thai to his incredible lemon chicken), movies, music, witty conversation — and ultimately for each other.
 Our age difference was not an issue ... until it was.

-A couple years went by, and while I had my share of experiences away at college, I was very homesick for Fred.
+Years went by, and while I had my share of experiences away at college, I was very homesick for Fred.
 Somehow we found ourselves talking on the phone again, eventually every night, usually late at night as he was working a graveyard shift for a computer company at the time.

 His voice and his wonderful laugh were so comforting.
 He gave me a sense of calm and a feeling that everything was right with the world.
 He missed me as well, so we decided to try a long-distance relationship.
 Not surprisingly, even as strong as our feelings were for each other, it didn't work.
 Contrary to the long-running commercial, long distance is not the next best thing to being there.

-Let's just say my vision of a financially secure and comfortable future didn't mesh with the soul I fell in love with.
-I needed to be with someone who balanced my creative side, providing me with a sense of security.
+Let's just say my vision of a financially secure and comfortable future didn't mesh with the soulmate I fell in love with.
+I needed someone who balanced my creative side, providing me with a sense of security.
 As much as I loved Fred, I felt unstable about a future together, and that hurt and insulted him.
-After a terrible fight he stormed away, slamming the book shut on what appeared to be the last chapter in our story.
+After a terrible fight he stormed away, slamming the book shut on what I assumed was the last chapter in our story.

 Five years had passed and I still missed him.
 Even though I had gotten married to someone else (three years after that blowout fight), each year at High Holy Day Services I wondered if I would run into Fred.
 I would visually scan the entire congregation to see if Fred was there, part of me hoping he would be, the other part terrified of that possibility.

 Though our fight had cut off our communication, I knew nothing could sever the connection between us.
 I felt horrible about the way things had ended.
 Call it selfish, but I needed closure.
 I needed to see him and apologize for hurting him.
 I needed to see my Fred.

 After a bit of detective work, I located Fred's phone number and called him, expressing how awful I felt about the way things had ended, and I asked if he'd consider meeting for lunch.
-I also made sure to mention that I was married and pregnant so he didn't think I had any other agenda.
+I also made sure to mention that I had married and gotten pregnant so he didn't think I had any other agenda.
 Fred was understandably taken off guard by my call and a bit hesitant, but to my surprise and relief, he agreed to meet.

 Seeing him walk into the restaurant made my heart race and calmed my nerves all at the same time.
 He walked over to me and hugged me as he always had, with such passionate gusto and deep, genuine love, the likes of which I had never felt from anyone.
 No, not even from my husband.
 I didn't want to let go.
 His hugs were worth a thousand words.